itwasnme/PVS-pharmacy-sales-extractor/README.md

-# Python scripts for extracting and analyzing sales data from CSV files
+# Python script for extracting and analyzing sales data from CSV files